 Types of cloud computing

-There are three main cloud computing deployment options: private, public, and hybrid clouds.
+There are three main cloud service options: private, public, and hybrid clouds.
 Each has its own advantages and disadvantages and which one you (or your business) choose will depend on your data as well as the level of security and management you need.

 A public cloud is probably the most commonly understood cloud computing option.
 This is where all the services and supporting infrastructure are managed off-site over the Internet and shared across multiple users (or tenants).